-Now that’s time to add the PXC Users secrets to Kubernetes.
+Now that’s time to add the Percona XtraDB Cluster Users secrets to Kubernetes.
 They should be placed in the data section of the

-deploy/secrets.yamlfile as base64-encoded logins and passwords for the user accounts (see Kubernetes documentation for details).
+deploy/secrets.yamlfile as logins and plaintext passwords for the user accounts (see Kubernetes documentation for details).

-After editing is finished, users secrets should be created (or updated with the new passwords) using the following command:
+After editing is finished, users secrets should be created using the following command:

-More details about secrets can be found in a separate section.
+More details about secrets can be found in Users.

 After the operator is started and user secrets are added, Percona XtraDB Cluster can be created at any time with the following command:

 Creation process will take some time.
 The process is over when both operator and replica set pod have reached their Running status:

 $ kubectl get pods NAME READY STATUS RESTARTS AGE cluster1-haproxy-0 1/1 Running 0 5m cluster1-haproxy-1 1/1 Running 0 5m cluster1-haproxy-2 1/1 Running 0 5m cluster1-pxc-0 1/1 Running 0 5m cluster1-pxc-1 1/1 Running 0 4m cluster1-pxc-2 1/1 Running 0 2m percona-xtradb-cluster-operator-dc67778fd-qtspz 1/1 Running 0 6m

 $ kubectl run -i --rm --tty percona-client --image=percona:8.0 --restart=Never -- bash -il percona-client:/$ mysql -h cluster1-haproxy -uroot -proot_password

 This command will connect you to the MySQL monitor.